Late pregnancy: excitement, impatience and more

 As you get closer to the birth, your doctor or midwife will check the position of the baby to see whether baby is in the head-down position, ready for birth.
 If baby is in some other position, your doctor or midwife will talk about your options.

 Your partner is likely to feel more uncomfortable as the baby grows and moves more.
 This could affect how keen you both are to have sex in late pregnancy.
-Your share of the bed might also seem to get smaller by the day as she uses pillows and looks for ways to sleep comfortably.
+Your share of the bed might also seem to get smaller by the day as your partner uses pillows and looks for ways to sleep comfortably.

 As soon as your partner is asleep, she might wake up again needing to go to the toilet because the baby is pressing on her bladder.
 Think of it as early training for those nights when baby wakes often to feed.

 Your partner might complain of a sore back, fatigue, heartburn, restlessness or lack of sleep.
-But this probably won’t stop her from ‘nesting’ – maybe cleaning, organising your home and getting equipment ready for baby.
+But this probably won’t stop her from nesting – maybe cleaning, organising your home and getting equipment ready for baby.

 Preparation in the third trimester